astronomer/docs/astro/deployment-health-incidents.md

 ![Deployment Health status](/img/docs/deployment-health.png)

-The following are the possible health statuses your Deployments can have:
+The following are possible health statuses your Deployments can have:

 - **Creating** (Grey): Astro is still provisioning Deployment resources.
 It is not yet available to run DAGs.
 See [Create a Deployment](create-deployment.md).
-- **Deploying** (Grey): A code deploy is in progress.
+- **Deploying** (Grey): A code deploy or environment update is in progress.
 Hover over the status indicator to view specific information about the deploy, including whether it was an image deploy or a DAG-only deploy.
 - **Healthy** (Green): The Airflow webserver and scheduler are both healthy and running as expected.
 - **Unhealthy** (Red): Your Deployment webserver or scheduler are restarting or otherwise not in a healthy, running state.
 - **Unknown** (Grey): The Deployment status can't be determined.

-Your Deployment health status will show a number next to the status if a [Deployment incident](#deployment-incidents) occurred since you last viewed it.
+Your Deployment health status will also show a number next to the status if a [Deployment health incident](#deployment-incidents) is currently active.
+Incidents are classified as **Warning** or **Critical** level.

 If your Deployment is unhealthy or the status can't be determined, check the status of your tasks and wait for a few minutes.
 If your Deployment is unhealthy for more than five minutes, review the logs in the [Airflow component logs](view-logs.md#view-airflow-component-logs-in-the-cloud-ui) in the Cloud UI or contact [Astronomer support](https://cloud.astronomer.io/open-support-request).